Skip to main content

 info

 The node replacement feature is in beta release.
-To enable this feature, contact Anyscale support.

 Node replacement works alongside custom worker group ranking to automatically replace nodes launched from less-preferred worker groups when resources become available in a higher-ranking worker group.
 See Worker group ranking.

-To configure node replacement from the Anyscale console, specify a custom group order with enable_replacement set to true and the replacement_threshold, using the Advanced features tab under the Advanced settings for the cluster.
+Set the replacement_threshold using the Advanced features tab under the Advanced settings for the cluster.

-Valid time units for the replacement threshold are: s, m, and h.
+Valid time units are s, m, and h.
 For example, 1h30m.

 {